-There are three separate lists of hazardous materials equipment compiled according to company typing.
-They are found in Appendix A (Type 1 Company), Appendix B (Type 2 Company), and Appendix C (Type 3 Company).
-The equipment items are listed in the exact same way as they are in PART TWO, - by Main Category and Sub-Category, - however, all "optional" (Opt) (Rev2012) items have been removed, showing only the "required" (R) items necessary for each of the corresponding company types.
-Review of these lists will show at a glance the tools and equipment necessary in order to qualify for a particular hazardous materials company type.
-These lists have been designed to function also as an inspection tool.
+Appendix A, the "Equipment Self-Evaluation Form - Equipment, Tools, Kits" is provided to conduct a self-inspection.
+It includes all of the required hazardous materials equipment for each of the three hazardous materials resource types (Type 1, Type 2, Type 3).
+The equipment items are listed in the exact same way as they are in PART 2, - by Main Category and Sub-Category, - however, all "optional" (Opt) items have been removed, showing only the "required" (R) items necessary for each of the corresponding company types.
+Review and use of the Self Evaluation Form will show at a glance the tools and equipment necessary in order to qualify for a particular hazardous materials company type.